trustoverip/tswg-keri-specification/spec/spec.md

 }
 ```

-### Signing Messages
+### Signing and sealing KERI data structures

-ToDo explain CESR attachments, group codes. with indexed signatures controller and witness for (transferable and non-transferable AIDs) and  ase well as non-indexed transferable and non-transferable indexed signatures and finally attached event seals
+ToDo explain CESR attachments, group codes. with indexed signatures controller and witness for (transferable and non-transferable AIDs) and  ase well as non-indexed transferable and non-transferable indexed signatures and finally attached event seals wich is a form of indirect signing, i.e. sealing is indirect signing since the event in which the seals appear are signed.

+##### CESR Path signatures go here

 ### Key event messages (Non-delegated)